Back to Blog

 Evaluation Criteria Discovery

-Lost an RFP and don't know why?
-Or want to prepare for an upcoming one?
+Lost an RFP and do not know why?
 Request the actual scoring breakdown from past procurements.
-This is more difficult to obtain than transaction history, but it shows you exactly what buyers prioritize.
+This shows you exactly what buyers prioritize.

-What you'll get: How proposals were scored, what criteria mattered most, and where winning bidders excelled.
+What you will get: How proposals were scored, what criteria mattered most, and where winning bidders excelled.

 4